rocktronica/OneFileCMS/readme.markdown

 	- Should $ACCESS_ROOT also restrict access to OneFileCMS itself?
 That would prevent p/w & u/n changes.
 	- Display of the current/path/header/ varies depending on $ACESS_ROOT.
 	- Combining the above.
+	- A number of other things I can't recall at the moment... (didn't write them down...)

-	A solution is in the works, but I'm going to take some time to make sure no new problems are introduced by the eventual fix. (hahaha...)
-It will probably end up being simple, but it's not yet...
+	A solution is in the works, but I'm going to take some time to make sure no new problems are introduced by the eventual fix. (hahaha...):

 - Just a general note on security: due to the fundamental structure of OneFileCMS - primarily that it's one file, and that there is no seperate database for authentication - there are certain inherent security limitations that need to be kept in mind:
 	- The first is that all OneFileCMS users are "admins", with the ability to upload and edit files with any type of code.